“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “Was it safe?”

 “Yeah.
-There was the occasional drunken asshole who started grabbing me but I knew how to control them.
+There was the occasional drunk asshole who would start grabbing me but I knew how to control them.
 You learn how to give them just the right amount of noncooperation.
 What they really want is attention.
 When I had male customers, that is.”

 “Unbelievable,” said Lixin.